f1Analytics/f1Analytics.github.io/_posts/2023-03-16-2023-1-bahrein-race-analysis-and-additional-consideration.md

 > Note: Inlap, Outlap and VSC times are not considered.

 ## Ferrari 2023 vs. Ferrari 2022
-There has been a lot of talk about Ferrari's setback from 2022.
-I tried to look at some data, and while data seems to support this thesys, plots needs to be taken _cum grano salis_ (see below).
+There has been a lot of talk about Ferrari’s setback compared to the 2022 car.
+I tried to look at some data, and while data seems to support this thesis, plots need to be taken cum grano salis (see below).
-Translated with www.DeepL.com/Translator (free version)

-The big Ferrari disappointment is even more striking if we compare 2023 Leclerc's lap time with the 2022 ones.
+The big Ferrari disappointment is even more striking if we compare 2023 Leclerc’s lap times with the 2022 ones.

 ![Comparison Leclerc 2023 vs 2022](/assets/img/laps_time_comparison_leclerc_Bahrein.png)
 _Comparison lap times Leclerc 2023 (red) vs 2022 (blue)_